Tsitsey91/ReggeWheeler---Numerical-Integration-/README.md

 # ReggeWheeler---Numerical-Integration-
-Mathematica notebook to solve the Regge-Wheeler equation in 3 different black hole spacetimes.
+Mathematica notebook in which the Regge-Wheeler equation is numerically solved using the Finite Difference Method in 3 different black hole spacetimes, namely :
+* Schwarschild
+* Reissner - Nordstrom
+* Reissner - Nordstrom de-Sitter.